-Impacts Mitigation Measures Significance After Mitigation IOLOGICAL RESOURCES General Bird Mortality Avoidance Measures The following measures are recommended by the USFWS Forensics Laboratory and-shall be implemented to minimize bird mortality from birds attracted to solar facilities: • All potential nesting vegetation (e.g., trees, shrubs) shall be removed within the fenced area of the facility to decrease attractive habitat. • The most current science regarding visual cues to birds that the solar panel is a solid structure shall be implemented.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCE S (cont.)
+General Bird Mortality Avoidance Measures The following measures are recommended by the USFWS Forensies Laboratory and shall be implemented to minimize bird mortality from birds attracted to solar facilities: All potential nesting vegetation (e.g., trees, shrubs) shall be removed within the fenced area of the facility to decrease attractive habitat.
+The most current science regarding visual cues to birds that the solar panel is a solid structure shall be implemented.
 This may include but is not limited to UV-reflective or solid, contrasting bands spaced no further than 28 centimeters from each other.
 An adaptive management approach for reducing bird collisions with solar panels shall be implemented in coordination with the USFWS so that measures used are systematically tested and modified as appropriate.
-This may include but is not limited to UV reflective or solid, contrasting bands spaced no further than 28 centimeters from each other. • Projects with documented avian mortality shall work with the USFWS to conduct additional research to test measures for reducing avian mortality.
-Such measures could include, but are not limited to, experimental lighting within the solar field and use of detection and deterrent technologies. • Developers of Ppower tower operations shall be suspended during peak migration times for indicated species-implement adaptive management in consultation with the USFWS should mortality monitoring indicate that suspension of power tower operations during certain periods is necessary to reduce impacts on local or regional bird populations.
-Such measures may include, but are not limited to, suspending or reducing project operations during peak migration seasons. • Vertical orientation of mirrors shall be avoided whenever possible (for example, mirrors shall be tilted during washing). • If the use of open evaporation ponds is permitted for the project and especially if the water would be considered toxic to wildlife, ponds shall be designed to discourage bird and other wildlife use by properly netting or otherwise covering
+This may include but is not limited to UV reflective or solid, contrasting bands spaced no further than 28 centimeters from each other.
+Projects with documented avian mortality shall work with the USFWS to conduct additional research to test measures for reducing avian mortality.
+Such measures could include, but are not limited to, experimental lighting within the solar field and use of detection and deterrent technologies.
+Developers of Ppower tower operations shall be suspended during peak migration times for indicated species. implement adaptive management in consultation with the USFWS should mortality monitoring indicate that suspension of power tower operations during certain periods is necessary to reduce impacts on local or regional bird populations.
+Such measures may include, but are not limited to, suspending or reducing project operations during peak migration seasons.
+Vertical orientation of mirrors shall be avoided whenever possible (for example, mirrors shall be tiled during washing).
+If the use of open evaporation ponds is permitted for the project and especially if the water would be considered toxic to wildlife, ponds shall be designed to discourage bird and other wildlife